notfirefox/notfirefox.github.io/docs/linux.md

 ::: tip IMPORTANT
-Ubuntu ships a customized version of the GNOME shell, whereas this document will assume a stock configuration as a starting point.
+Ubuntu ships a customized version of the GNOME shell, whereas this document assumes a stock configuration as the starting point.
 We can restore the stock experience by installing this package.

 ```sh